FrankJanePartner/sheltrade-web/README.md

 3. Use the platform's API endpoints for data interaction.
 4. Run and test the app using Expo Go or an emulator.

-## Project Flow Overview
-1. User Authentication via email/username or phone number.
-2. Role-Based Redirection to user dashboard or admin interface.
-3. User Dashboard with transactions, wallet, gift cards, and notifications.
-4. Wallet and Transactions management.
-5. Gift Card buying and selling.
-6. Notifications management.
-7. Profile and Settings management.

 ---

-This README provides a comprehensive overview of the Sheltrade platform, its capabilities, and detailed setup instructions to help developers and users get started quickly.
+This README provides a comprehensive overview of the Sheltrade platform, its capabilities, setup instructions, API details, styling guide, and development notes to help developers and users get started quickly.